cyclic-software/www/content/posts/the-vc-business-model-and-why-vcs-invest.md

 ‍

 The LPs invest in the fund because they want to make money.
-The “Limited” in LP refers to the time the investor doesn’t spend working in the business.
+The &quot;Limited&quot; in LP refers to the time the investor doesn’t spend working in the business.
 They send a check and that is their involvement.

 ‍